-Figure 3 schematically illustrates the on-site process routes of clad and unclad Flat Rolled Products (FRP).
-The routes are different and therefore unclad and clad FRP are separated in the carbon footprint calculations.
-As shown in Table 1, there are two groups of unclad FRP and three groups of clad FRP.
-The reason for dividing into more groups than clad/unclad FRP is a difference in dimensions and to some extent heat treatment.
-Gränges Finspång AB is also producing a small share of secondary foundry alloys (SFA).
-For SFA only remelting and casting operation is utilized.
+Figure 3 schematically illustrates the on-site process routes of clad and unclad materials.
+The routes are different and therefore unclad and clad products are separated in the carbon footprint calculations.
+As shown in Table 1, there is one group of unclad products and three groups of clad products.
+The reason for dividing into more groups than clad/unclad is a difference in dimensions and to some extent heat treatment.

-Figure 3 Schematic process route of unclad and clad FRP.
+Figure 3.
+Schematic process route of unclad and clad material.